Akeley Pancake 35mm Camera

 Carl Akeley- The Father of Modern Taxidermy

-Taxidermist and inventor Carl Akeley is famous for his lifelike dioramas, many of which are still on display over 100 years later like the American Museum of Natural History’s Akeley Hall of African Mammals.
-Considered “the father of modern taxidermy” for his work like the fighting African elephants in the Field Museum in Chicago or his Gorilla exhibit in the Natural History Museum, Akeley was also a naturalist, sculptor, writer, cinematographer and inventor.
-His most notable invention, the camera bearing his name.
-The Akeley Professional Motion Picture Camera or “Pancake” as it became to be know was a radical new design that offered advanced features previously unavailable on any other camera.
+Carl Akeley revolutionized taxidermy.
+His lifelike dioramas transformed museum exhibitions and many remain on display over a century later, including in the American Museum of Natural History's Akeley Hall of African Mammals.
+Known as "the father of modern taxidermy" for groundbreaking work like the fighting African elephants in Chicago's Field Museum and his gorilla exhibit in the Natural History Museum, Akeley's talents extended far beyond preservation.
+He was a naturalist, sculptor, writer, cinematographer, and inventor whose restless creativity led to his most notable invention: the camera that would bear his name.
+The Akeley Professional Motion Picture Camera, or "Pancake" as it became known, was a radical departure from existing designs, offering advanced features that no other camera of its era could match.

-The Akeley “Pancake” was years ahead of its time, a radical new design for a motion picture camera.
-This unusual, rugged camera was designed specifically for field use, and it was built to survive being used under harsh conditions.
+The Akeley "Pancake" was years ahead of its time, a radical new approach for a motion picture camera.
+This unusual, rugged camera was designed specifically for field use and was built to survive being used under harsh conditions.

 November 1915 Patent for Akeley Camera